South Florida vs. Marquette Predictions & Picks - Women's NCAA Tournament First Round

 Marquette Performance Insights

-- The Golden Eagles outscore opponents by 7.1 points per game (posting 65 points per game, 181st in college basketball, and conceding 57.9 per outing, 36th in college basketball) and have a +219 scoring differential.
+- The Golden Eagles are outscoring opponents by 7.1 points per game, with a +219 scoring differential overall.
+They put up 65.0 points per game (181st in college basketball) and give up 57.9 per outing (36th in college basketball).

-- Marquette has averaged 1 fewer points in Big East games (64) than overall (65).

 © 2023 Data Skrive.
 All rights reserved.